5 facts about jazakallah khairan meaning and virtues

 • Jazakallahu Khairan: An alternative variation with the same meaning.

-• Jazakallahu Kol Khair: Another way to express gratitude.
+• Jazakallahu allah Khair: Another way to express gratitude.

 • Allah Yajzik Khairan: A heartfelt wish for blessings from Allah.